 The 10 Most Expensive Knives in the World

 Ever since the dawn of time, knives have been in any man’s arsenal, guiding his passage from wilderness to civilization.
-Today this wonderful tool is mainly used for cooking but there are also hunting knives and knives made for practical uses like the Swiss army knife.
+Today this wonderful tool is mainly used for cooking but there are also hunting knives and camping knives made for practical uses like the Swiss army knife.

 We also have things like the key shaped pocket knife or the knife pistol which, although they have no real purpose, still prove how beloved knives are right now.
 Today we’ll show you the 10 most expensive knives in the world, which are so ridiculously expensive due to their rarity, decorations, the cutting edge technology or their extraordinary efficiency.